nvdaes/placeMarkers/readme.md

 ## Changes for 8.0 ##
 *	Removed fragment identifiers from bookmark filenames, which can avoid issues in the VitalSource Bookshelf ePUB reader.
+*	Added a Notes dialog, to associate comments for saved bookmarks and move to the selected position.

 ## Changes for 7.0 ##
 *	The dialog to save a string of text for specific search has been removed.
 This functionality is now included in the Specific search dialog, which has been redesigned to allow different actions when pressing the OK button.